Hamilton School District: Schools

-The Hamilton School Board
+School Board

 Seven Hamilton School Board members are elected to serve three-year terms.
 While placed in office by a vote of the entire district, members are elected from five specified district areas and two at-large positions.

 Meetings are the first Tuesday (curriculum meeting) and the third Monday (regular meeting) each month.
 The agenda is posted and submitted to local newspapers prior to each meeting.